gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 what he tells me, you and Lady Kembe are."

 Erileine's breath caught.
-Lady Kembe was the most powerful magician in the Karaband---some said in the whole world.
+Lady Kembe was the most powerful magician in the Karaband—some said in the whole world.
 There weren't just stories about here, there were *legends*.

 Razi met the captain's sharp eyes calmly.
 "Am I accused of anything?"